How to Get Your Car Drive-In Movie Ready

-Aside from the occasional bout of nostalgia, many of us have probably not thought about going to see a movie at a drive-in theatre for years.
+Aside from the occasional bout of nostalgia, many of us have probably not thought about taking our cars to see a movie at a drive-in theatre for years.
 Now, drive-in movie theatres are rising in popularity during the coronavirus pandemic, which makes sense because of social distancing efforts.
 So, if you’re looking to get out of the house and go on a mini car adventure, going to a drive-in might be a perfect activity for you and your family.
 We have gathered a few tips to help you prep your car for your next drive-in experience.

 Check your car battery

 So, dead car batteries are a pretty common occurrence at drive-in movie theatres.
-They are so common that the drive-ins typically have jumper cables available for you just in case.
+They are so common that the drive-ins typically have jumper cables available for you, just in case.
 To avoid dealing with a dead battery situation, it’s important to make sure that your battery is fully charged before heading out for your movie.

 Consider bringing a portable radio

 Using your actual car to play the movie’s sound is fun, especially if you have an advanced sound system.
-But, it’s also a good idea to have a portable radio on hand so you don’t have to use your car battery at all.
+But it’s also a good idea to have a portable radio on hand so you don’t have to use your car battery at all.
 This can be especially helpful if your car has daytime lights that are hard for you to turn off.

 Bring cleaning supplies

 You’ll want to make sure that your windshield is especially clean if you’re watching a movie from inside your car.
 We recommend cleaning your windshield before your movie to make it shine.
 It also would be helpful to bring your cleaner with you in case some kind of bug or bird ruins your view through your windshield.